GPS Tracking Laws Explained: The Legal Considerations You Should Make Before You Begin Tracking

 United States v.
 Katzin in 2013: A case in which the police placed a GPS tracker on the vehicle of a man they suspected of a chain of robberies.
 The charges against the Katzin brothers were ultimately dropped because the court decided that this was a Fourth Amendment violation on the part of the police.

-Laws about GPS tracking are more developed in areas where police and government officials use them on private citizens.
-In citizen-to-citizen use, even in employees and employers, the laws are more lax and undefined.
+Laws about GPS tracking is more developed in areas where police and government officials use them on private citizens.
+In citizen-to-citizen use, even in employees and employers, the laws are laxer and more undefined.

 The Legality of Tracking for Police and Licensed Private Investigators